Here are some answers to commonly asked questions about blockchain technology.

-According to a forecast of the World Economic Forum, by 2025 there will be activities that will generate more than 10% of world GDP which will use blockchain technology.
+According to a forecast of the World Economic Forum, by 2025, over 10% of the world’s GDP will be generated by activities that use blockchain technology.

-With Blockchain, the world’s most fundamental business interactions can be reimagined and it opens the door to invent new styles of digital interactions.
+Blockchain reimagines many of the world’s most fundamental business interactions, opening up new methods of digital interaction.
 This technology has the potential to vastly reduce the cost and complexity of operating businesses.

-Blockchain is a new technology that is considered revolutionary.
+Blockchain is an emerging technology considered by many to be revolutionary.

-It is a digital database (called ledger) of shared information between different parts that ensures both transparency and security.
+At its core, the blockchain is a digital database (or ledger) of shared information between different parts that ensures both transparency and security.

-To make it easier, Blockchain is essentially a coding technique that allows for verification of any transaction between two or more entities.
+If we had to summarise it in 5 seconds, the technology is essentially a coding technique that allows for verification of any transaction between two or more entities.

-The Blockchain can be programmed to record virtually every transaction of value (financial, physical, digital).
+Blockchains can be programmed to record virtually any transaction of value (financial, physical, digital).

-Blockchain guarantees the validity of a transaction by recording it not only on a main register but also on a connected distributed system of registers, all of which are connected through a secure validation mechanism.
+The validity of transactions is guaranteed through their record on a principal register that is linked to a distributed (or decentralized) system of registers, all of which are connected through a secure validation mechanism.

 As a kind of self-auditing ecosystem of a digital value, the network reconciles every transaction that happens.

-The blockchain database isn’t stored in any single location, meaning the records it keeps are truly public and easily verifiable.
+Blockchain databases aren’t stored in any single location, meaning the records they keep are truly distributed and easily verifiable.
 No centralized version of this information exists for a hacker to corrupt.